digitalnsw/nsw-design-system/src/components/social-bar/content/_guidance.md

 layout: partial.hbs

 ---
-The social bar allow users to share something of interest via social media.
+The social bar allows users to share something of interest via social media.

 ## Using social bar

-Use to encourage users to share links to pages that may be of interest to their social network.
+Use to encourage the sharing of links to pages that may be of interest to the user's social network.

 Do:

-* Ensure URLs are shareable and will return the user to the relevant page.
+* ensure URLs are shareable and will return the user to the relevant page
-* Make sure the shareable web address is readable and reflects to the content.
+* make sure the shareable web address is readable and reflects the content.

 ## How this component works